RiadHossain43/path-find-visualizer/README.md

 Just clone this git repository and you will be able to see the visual project.
-Just open the inde.html file in any browser
+Just open the inde.html file in any browser to play with it.